 When you turn on your computer, BIOS/UEFI firmware software loads at first.
 This firmware both directly and indirectly affects your computer’s performance.
 It initializes your hardware (processor, RAM, hard drive controller) and performs an early power-on self-test (POST).
 Then each device or feature of your computer loads one after another by making calls to BIOS to load various drivers – until the operating system starts up.

 Also, you can use the BIOS or UEFI devices for configuring the information related to your computer’s hardware.
 These computers are responsible for configuring different features, including the CPU base clock, the RAM overclocks, and even undervolted RAM.

 The clock speed of your CPU is reduced by 3% when you have a base clock of 97MHz.
 One will overclock their devices by 3% with a 103MHz base clock.
 This means this component of your motherboard also affects the performance of your machine indirectly.

 Support for numerous components:

-Components such as the processor, memory, and motherboards have varying support for different standardized speed performance.
+Components such as the processor, memory, and motherboards have varying support for different standardized speed performances.
 In this case, RAM sticks with a higher clock rate will perform optimally within the available set of specifications–especially when paired with a Ryzen-compatible CPU with a higher frequency.

 SSDs come on two very different interfaces: SATA SSDs are slower than 550MB per second.
 But are more power-efficient than a mechanical drive.
 Alternatively, newer boards can support NVME drives which are much faster that can easily reach up to 400 MBs per second.